-Physiological test procedures include otoacoustic emissions (OAE), auditory evoked potentials (AEP), acoustic immittance tests (tympanometry), and other tests that rely on the measurement of physiological properties.
+Physiological test procedures include otoacoustic emissions (OAE), auditory evoked potentials (AEP), vestibular evoked myogenic potentials (VEMP), acoustic immittance tests (tympanometry), and other tests that rely on the measurement of physiological properties.

-Physiological test procedures do not require active participation of the tested subject during the test.
-In contrast to psycho-acoustical tests, the ability and willingness of the subject to cooperate only play a subordinate role.
+Physiological test procedures (except VEMP) do not require active participation of the tested patient during the test.
+In contrast to psycho-acoustical tests, the ability and willingness of the patient to cooperate only play a subordinate role.
 Nevertheless, some cooperation is necessary.
-This may include (depending on the test procedure) that the subject keeps calm, does not swallow, does not move, or does not remove the transducer or any other relevant test equipment from its required position during the test.
-In contrast to psycho-acoustical test procedures, physiological test procedures may be conducted in subjects that are not able or not willing to perform a psycho-acoustical task, i.e. subjects who are too young or otherwise incapable of responding behaviorally.
-This may be neonates and small children, mentally or physically handicapped subjects, or people simulating a hearing loss.
-The examiner must ensure that the subject is capable of fulfilling the respective prerequisites (e.g. being quiet during the test).
-Also, older subjects should be informed about the test procedure, so that they know what to expect during the test.
+This may include (depending on the test procedure) that the patient keeps calm, does not swallow, does not move, or does not remove the transducer or any other relevant test equipment from its required position during the test.
+In contrast to psycho-acoustical test procedures, physiological test procedures may be conducted in patients that are not able or not willing to perform a psycho-acoustical task, i.e., patients who are too young or otherwise incapable of responding behaviorally.
+This may be neonates and small children, mentally or physically disabled patients, or people simulating a hearing loss.
+The examiner must ensure that the patient is capable of fulfilling the respective prerequisites (e.g., being quiet during the test).
+Also, older patients should be informed about the test procedure, so that they know what to expect during the test.
 This may positively contribute to patient relaxation.
+VEMP requires active patient participation as the tested patient must perform a specific muscle contraction (head movement, gaze in specific direction) and is therefore only applicable in patients who are able and willing to perform the required task.